 A big thank you and congratulations to Martin Crowley and the crew at Midwest Accessibility Products of Cincinnati, Ohio.
 Their installation of three Genesis Enclosure vertical platform lifts has earned them their first Garaventa Lift Project of the Month for July, 2017.

 The project was commissioned by the Housing Authority of Morehead, Kentucky.
 This follows an earlier project at the same housing complex five years ago.
 At the time, they chose two Genesis Enclosures.
 Clearly, the experience was a good one as they opted to purchase three more.
 These are vertical platform lifts including factory-made aluminum enclosures with bronze plexiglas enclosure panels.
 This represents a modular accessibility solution, requiring very little special preparation.

 Providing accessibility within a theater or lecture hall can be a challenge for even the most experienced accessibility contractors.
 Fortunately, the Garaventa GSL Artira represents a unique solution that can be made to fit over almost any set of stairs.

 Designers at Douglas College in Coquitlam, BC were faced with this kind of challenge when looking to provide accessibility in a lecture theater.
 Garaventa was able to design an inclined platform lift solution that featured a drive box cabinet hidden behind a wall.
 This allows for the drive box to be located away from the pedestrian and lift traffic.

-Congratulations to David Jones, Steve Metras and the rest of the fine people at Victory Lifts.
-Their submission of photos from the Ogdensburg Public Library has earned them the Garaventa Lift Project of the Month for November, 2016.
+Congratulations to Don Sanchez, Barry Sherman and the rest of the great crew at Garaventa Lift in Port Moody, BC.
+Their installation of this GSL Artira inclined platform lift has earned them the Garaventa Lift Project of the Month for May, 2017.